 1. Tank mates

 Bettas can be territorial and do not always take kindly to sharing their tank with others.
-Unwanted tank mates could stress your betta to the point where he loses sleep.
+Unwanted aggressive tank mate could stress your betta to the point where he loses sleep.

 2. Your tank is too bright